 Boiling Water Test

-The boiling water test is a more complicated way to test a thermometer for accuracy because you must take altitude and atmospheric pressure into account when calculating the boiling point for your location.
+The boiling water test is a more complicated way to test a thermometer for accuracy because you must take elevation and atmospheric pressure into account when calculating the boiling point for your location.
 An accurate thermometer will read 212°F in boiling water at sea level under normal atmospheric conditions, but you probably don’t live at sea level and your atmospheric pressure varies constantly from day to day.

 The first step is to determine the boiling point for your location using this Boiling Point Calculator.